1 FAM 400

 a.
 Reports directly to the Under Secretary for Arms Control and International Security (T).

 b.
-Serves as a principal advisor to Department principals in the development of policies relating to the national security of the United States or arising from U.S. military activities affecting U.S. foreign relations.
+Serves as a principal advisor to Department leadership in the development of policies relating to the national security of the United States or arising from U.S. military activities affecting U.S. foreign relations.

 c.
-Provides guidance and coordinates policy formulation on national security issues, including regional stability, military operations, and arms transfers and defense trade.
-Exercises responsibility in the Department for arms transfers, defense trade controls, defense relations, military security assistance, military operations and exercises, diplomatic clearance approvals for foreign ships and aircraft entering the United States and its territories, conventional weapons destruction, humanitarian demining assistance, MANPADS threat reduction, and analyzing broad trends in international security affairs to determine their effect on U.S. policies.
-Ensures effective coordination of related policies, oversees operations and programs, advises and supports senior officers of the Department in their formal relationships with the Office of the Secretary of Defense and the Joint Chiefs of Staff (JCS).
+Develops policy and provides guidance on national security issues, including regional stability, military operations, security assistance, arms transfers, and defense trade.
+Exercises responsibility in the Department for arms transfers, defense trade controls, defense relations, security sector (including military grant assistance), security negotiations and agreements, military operations and exercises, diplomatic clearance approvals for foreign ships and aircraft entering the United States and its territories, conventional weapons destruction, humanitarian demining assistance, man-portable air-defense systems (MANPADS) threat reduction, and analyzing broad trends in international security affairs to determine their effect on U.S. policies.
+Ensures effective coordination of related policies, oversees operations and programs, and advises and supports Department of State senior officers in their formal relationships with the Office of the Secretary of Defense and the Joint Chiefs of Staff (JCS).

 d.
-Serves as principal liaison with the Department of Defense (DoD) on policy issues, including security assistance, and on coordination of U.S. military-related activities with U.S. foreign policy implications.
+Serves as the Department’s dedicated interlocutor with the Department of Defense (DoD) on policy issues, including security assistance, agreements, defense strategy, plans, and posture, and on coordination of U.S. military-related activities with U.S. foreign policy implications.

 e.
-Assists the Secretary, the Deputy Secretaries, and the Director of the Office of U.S. Foreign Assistance Resources in discharging the Secretary's responsibilities for developing, managing and implementing military security assistance programs.
+Assists the Secretary, the Deputy Secretaries, and the Director of the Office of Foreign Assistance in discharging the Secretary's responsibilities for developing, managing, and implementing security sector assistance programs.

 g.
 Provides overall direction for the fulfillment of the Department’s responsibilities for the State-Defense Exchange Program (SDE), and for Foreign Policy Advisors (POLADs) assigned to military commands, the Pentagon, and Joint Interagency Coordination Groups.